DataDog/supply-chain-firewall/README.md

 The installation request was blocked.
 No changes have been made.
 ```

-## Testing
+## Testing and development

-To run the test suite, create a fresh `virtualenv`, activate it and run `make install-dev`.
+To set up for testing and development, create a fresh `virtualenv`, activate it and run `make install-dev`.
 This will install `scfw` and the development dependencies.

+### Testing

-You can now run the test suite by running `make test`.
+The test suite may be executed in the development environment by running `make test`.
 To additionally view code coverage, run `make coverage`.

 To facilitate testing "in the wild", `scfw` provides a `--dry-run` option that will verify any installation targets and exit without executing the given install command: